Dick Simon: Championship car career

 In 1979, Simon sided with USAC during its split with CART.
-In being one of the few drivers to complete the USAC schedule, Simon finished 8th in the Championship.
-In 1980 Simon moved to CART and continued to have little success throughout the 1980s while remaining marginally competitive.
+In being one of the few drivers to complete the USAC schedule, Simon finished eighth in the Championship.
+In 1980, Simon moved to CART and continued to have little success throughout the 1980s while remaining marginally competitive.
 In 1982, Simon captured national attention after walking away from a spectacular rollover accident at Riverside, an incident that was later showed on ABC's That's Incredible!.
-He logged his best CART season in 1987 when he made 11 starts and logged two top-tens including a 6th place at the Indy 500, good enough for 20th in the CART championship.
-A partial season in 1988 where Simon logged a solid 9th-place finish in the Indy 500 was his last as a driver.
+He logged his best CART season in 1987 when he made 11 starts and logged two top-tens including a sixth place at the Indy 500, good enough for 20th in the CART championship.
+A partial season in 1988 where Simon logged a solid ninth-place finish in the Indy 500 was his last as a driver.

 Dick Simon's March 84C at Laguna Seca in 1984.

 Simon's driving career includes 183 starts (115 in USAC, 78 in CART) over 19 seasons spanning from 1970 to 1988.
 Among those starts are 17 Indianapolis 500 appearances.
 He completed 1,954 laps in the Indianapolis 500 without leading any, the second highest such total ever.

 Team ownership

-Dick Simon fielded his own race team beginning in 1983 and shortly thereafter began fielding cars for pay drivers, Dick Simon Racing being one of the most competitive teams offering race seats to such drivers almost always fielded current-year March and Lola chassis and had a competitive engine package.
+Simon fielded his own race team beginning in 1983 and shortly thereafter began fielding cars for pay drivers, Dick Simon Racing being one of the most competitive teams offering race seats to such drivers almost always fielded current-year March and Lola chassis and had a competitive engine package.
 Simon himself retired from driving in 1988, one of the motivations being his difficulty in finding sponsors for himself as opposed to younger, up and coming drivers, saying in later that sponsors did not "want to sponsor somebody’s hobby, and that’s what they consider when an owner’s out there racing.”
-In 1989 the team fielded two fully funded drivers in Scott Brayton and Arie Luyendyk as the team moved towards the front of the pack.
+In 1989, the team fielded two fully funded drivers in Scott Brayton and Arie Luyendyk as the team moved towards the front of the pack.
 Simon fielded a car in the 1992 Indianapolis 500 for Lyn St. James who became the second woman to drive in the race.
-Raul Boesel finished 5th in points with three runner-up finishes in 1993, the team's best season result.
+Raul Boesel finished fifth in points with three runner-up finishes in 1993, the team's best season result.

 At 61 years old, Simon stepped behind the wheel of Davy Jones' car for shakedowns ahead of the 1995 Indianapolis 500, as Jones was in California for a NASCAR event.
 Overall, team had a difficult 1995 and Simon sold the team to Andy Evans who turned it into Team Scandia.
 Simon returned to ownership in the Indy Racing League IndyCar Series in 1999 but saw little success.
 The team was shut down after the team's driver Stéphan Grégoire failed to qualify for the 2001 Indianapolis 500.